 Section 9: Trustees – The number of Trustees shall be determined by the Executive Board based upon the growth of the Department and/or the needs of the Association.
 All Trustees shall serve on the Executive Board.

-Unless there are no other qualified candidates available or desiring to fill the FSB trustee positions, these positions will be filled by Officers or Detectives.
+Unless there are no other qualified candidates available or desiring to fill the FSB trustee positions, these positions will be filled by Community Service Officers, Officers or Detectives.
 Sergeants will have their own at-large trustee position.
 Trustees must be assigned to the rank and/or the division they represent at the time of their election or appointment.

 Trustees may serve as chair of any committees or serve on any committee at the pleasure of the President with the approval of the majority of the Board.